bilkoh/stranger-ttys/posts/security-onion-proxmox-endpoints.md

 #### Osquery
 Osquery allows you to query your endpoints like they're object in a database.
 Security Onion uses `Kolid Fleet` to manage osquery and provide info about your endpoints.
 If you open up Fleet in Security Onion, you'll see the machine for Security Onion itself.
 There you can see info about your endpoints and send SQL queries to all that information.

-##### Installing agent
+##### Installing the agent
 Download the osquery from within Security Onion web gui.
+Navigate to something like: `https://<security onion host>/#/downloads`.
 The package will come preconfigured to connect properly.
 I simply downloaded it to my workstation and used scp to upload it to a new VM I spun up running Debian 10.

 E.g.: `scp deb-launcher.deb bilk0h@192.168.1.72:/home/bilk0h`

 Then on the endpoint itself: `sudo dpkg -i deb-launcher.deb`

 Now when you open up Fleet you should see your endpoint registered (don't forget to use `so-allow` to allow access to osquery endpoint):